Structured Decision Making (SDM) Safety Plans

 Child and Family Team Meetings (CFTMs) are strongly recommended when an SDM Safety Plan has been put in place.
 CFTMs can be important settings in which to explore the threat that has been identified, the action items on the Safety Plan, and the role the support system is playing to address the threat.

+Issues of child safety can surface during CFTMs.
+Sometimes these will be areas identified already by the CSW.
 Sometimes, however, new safety threats may be identified during CFTMs.
-In these cases, it will be important to discuss them and determine, during the meeting, if a Safety Plan is possible to control for the threat.
+In these cases, it will be important to discuss them and determine, during the meeting, if an updated Safety Plan is possible to control for the threat.
 In these situations, it will be useful for the facilitator and the CSW to describe the threat in a way the family can understand, collaboratively determine action steps that control for the threat, and document the plan.

 More specifically, a CFTM should address an SDM Safety Plan when: